google/docsy/userguide/content/en/docs/adding-content/shortcodes/index.md

 ## Accordion

 Sometimes it's very useful to have an accordion element at hand when authoring content.
-One common use-case is FAQ section where only one section (= accordion item) will be open at any time.
-The following sample showcases a accordion presenting the four principles of object-oriented programming:
+One common use case is a FAQ section where only one section (= accordion item) will be open at any time.
+The following sample showcases an accordion presenting the four principles of object-oriented programming:

-### Sample accordion: Object-oriented programming
+### Sample accordion: object-oriented programming

 {{< accordion alwaysOpen=false >}}
 {{% accordion-item header="Principle 1:&nbsp;**Abstraction**" %}}